Souptik-De/Py-movielist-telebot/README.md

 # 🎬 Telegram Movie & TV Show Recommender Bot(@themovielistbot)
 A simple Telegram bot built using Python that suggests the most popular Movies or TV shows based on your preferred genre.
-This bot fetches popular titles using the PyMovieDb API and delivers them right to your Telegram chat!

 ***Note: The bot is currently hosted locally.
 If you want to test,ping me .***
 # 🚀 Features